bindugayatri02/bindugayatri02/README.md

 # Hi there, I'm Bindu Gayatri! 👋

 Welcome to my GitHub profile!
-I'm passionate about software development and always eager to learn new technologies.
+I'm passionate about business analytics and always eager to learn new technologies.
 Here's a bit about me:

 ## 🚀 About Me